f5devcentral/f5xc-dns-demoguide/README.rst

 .. figure:: Assets/dns-europe-ip-new.jpg

-Repeast the same process by adding another pool member with 18.197.126.112 Public IP and then click on ``Apply`` button.
+Repeat the same process by adding another pool member with 18.197.126.112 Public IP and then click on ``Apply`` button.

 .. figure:: Assets/dns-europe-2nd-server-new.jpg